Top 100 Countries by Human Development Index (HDI) — Latest UNDP Ranking

 - For “medium/low” HDI countries outside the Top 100: the priority is foundational health access and schooling completion, alongside basic income growth.

-If you are using HDI for investment or relocation screening, a robust workflow is to pair HDI with indicators for safety, governance, labour markets, and cost of living.
-HDI tells you about the capabilities baseline; it does not fully describe day-to-day conditions.
+For investment or relocation screening, HDI is stronger when paired with indicators for safety, governance, labour markets and cost of living.
+HDI describes the capabilities baseline; it does not fully describe day-to-day conditions.

 -